Shark Diving, Kiwi Spotting, Fishing, Hunting, Hiking…

 Video – Must Do Boat Cruise

-For The Hardcore Hikers… There are 3 main hiking trails on Stewart Island, choose the one that suits your experience and fitness and – Go For It!
+Hardcore Hikers will love Stewart Island… There are 3 main hiking trails on Stewart Island, choose the one that suits your experience and fitness and – Go For It!

 The Rakiura Trail